leeseomin/timaeus/README.md

 :o: Void and Discontinuity

-### You can purchase these artworks from the following NFT marketplace
+### You can purchase these artworks from the following NFT marketplace :point_down:

 https://rarible.com/timaeus
  <br/>  <br/>